Quatuor ArdeoQUATUOR À CORDES

 In residence at the Singer-Polignac Foundation from 2008 to 2016, the Ardeo Quartet has also, since 2005 and for more than ten years, participated in the professional training and cultural activities of the ProQuartet association.

 Widely acclaimed by international and French critics, they have appeared in France Musique programmes presented by Stéphane Goldet, Lionel Esparza, Frédéric Lodéon...

 The Ardeo Quartet presented its first CD in 2007 with the world premiere of Koechlin's first two quartets.
 In collaboration with the pianist David Kadouch, they have released a disc dedicated to Shostakovich (Transart Live, 2010) and Schumann (Decca, 2011).
 With the help of the Palazzetto Bru Zane in Venice, the musicians have recorded the world premiere of three quartets by Anton Reicha (Empreinte Digitale, 2014).
 A recording of Bach's Goldberg Variations, transcribed by François Meïmoun, was released at the end of 2018 for the IBS Classic label.

-Their new recording Crumb, Purcell and Schubert was released in autumn 2020 for the Klarthe label.
+Their last recording Crumb, Purcell and Schubert was released in autumn 2020 for the Klarthe label.